 When I am home alone, I will act out sexually.

 I wanted to check this out with him to see how “true” this was.
 It turned out that he did not always act out when he was simply home alone.
 Sometimes he would have things to do to keep him occupied or focused.
 We delved into his being home alone and he was able to determine that he was more prone to act out when he did not have enough work to do or did not have a plan.
 He changed his truth statement to now read:

 When I am home alone and have unstructured time, I will act out sexually.

 He was getting closer to one of the formulas or patterns of his compulsive sexual behavior.
 But again, it did not always manifest itself into his acting out sexually.
 Sometimes he was able to find things to do or get interested in to change this up.
 What was missing from his findings was an emotional or feeling element.
 So I asked him what kind of mood he was usually in when he acted out during these times.
-He was able to cement one more piece of his acting out behavior:
+This person in sex addiction recovery was able to cement one more piece of his acting out behavior:

 When I am home alone, have unstructured time, and feel very negative about myself, I will act out sexually.

 This statement, or formula, encapsulates the major feelings and situations that led him to look at online porn.
 He had several others, but the steps he took here to comb through the patterns and write them out proved both enlightening and effective in his sobriety.

 - First, think of specific behavior that you want to address.
 Is it viewing online porn?
 Is it obsessively looking and objectifying people?